kaaproject/kaa/doc/Administration/Local-installation/index.md

 Logging and monitoring will be available at [https://kibana.local.kaatech.com](https://kibana.local.kaatech.com) and [https://grafana.local.kaatech.com](https://grafana.local.kaatech.com).

 ## Next steps

-- [Connect a device to your local Kaa cluster][how to connect device].
+- [Get started in minutes with the Kaa platform by connecting a device][connecting your first device]

 [docker-for-mac]: https://docs.docker.com/docker-for-mac/install/